-During the surveilled period, the absolute number of sequences generated remained relatively high, but due to high circulation of the virus, the total proportion of positive sequenced cases was low.
+During the surveilled period, the absolute number of sequences generated remained fairly high, at hundreds of sequences per week, but the total proportion of positive sequenced cases was below 2%.
 These sequences include those from sites with hospitalized patients, and thus should be adequate for surveillance.

 Figure 2 displays the number and fraction of SARS-CoV-2 cases sequenced for each Swiss region.
-Regions 4 and 6 continued to have the lowest total number of sequences, while Region 4 continued to have the lowest fraction of cases sequenced.
+Regions 4 and 6 continued to have the lowest total number of sequences, and also had the lowest fraction of cases sequenced.